course-details-portlet

 Course content

 The course is teaching a selection of topics and petroleum engineering skills needed for the planning, development and operation of oil and gas fields and to understand, model and analyze their production performance.
-Topics typically covered in the course (with varying degrees of detail) are: life cycle of a hydrocarbon field, field development workflow, probabilistic reserve estimation, project economic evaluation, offshore field architectures and production systems, reservoir depletion and field performance, production scheduling, flow assurance, flow design of boosting, field processing facilities, export product control and integrated asset modeling.
-The course will focus on developing digital competences and will include some aspects on energy efficiency, emissions to air and sea, and skill transfer for the energy transition.
+Topics typically covered in the course (with varying degrees of detail) are: life cycle of a hydrocarbon field, field development workflow, probabilistic reserve estimation, project economic evaluation, offshore field architectures and production systems, reservoir depletion and field performance, production and injection scheduling, flow assurance, flow design of boosting, field processing facilities, export product control and integrated asset modeling.
+The course will focus on developing digital competences and will include some aspects on CO2 injection systems, energy efficiency, emissions to air and sea, and skill transfer for the energy transition.

 Learning outcome